It goes without saying the Disney hotels on the monorail are super convenient and high up on lots of folks’ Disney World bucket lists!

 Disney’s Polynesian Village Resort

-After a stop at the Disney World Transportation and Ticket Center (TTC), the next Disney monorail hotel is Disney’s Polynesian Village Resort.
+After a stop at the Disney World Transportation and Ticket Center (TTC), the next Disney World hotel with monorail access is Disney’s Polynesian Village Resort.

 It takes 12 minutes to get to or from the Magic Kingdom to the Polynesian Village Resort or approximately 8 minutes after stopping at the Contemporary Resort.

 The Polynesian Village Resort recently added Moana themed rooms, which I absolutely love.
-How gorgeous are those oranges and teals with the Polynesian prints?
+How gorgeous are those oranges and teals with the Polynesian prints in the photo above?

 Disney’s Polynesian Resort is also home to the coolest place to stay in all of Disney World: overwater bungalows that sleep up to 8 guests!